 - 2 cups milk I used 1%, but you could use skim as well

 - 12 ounces ham cubed

-- Roll out the pie crust and put in a deep 9 inch pie pan, wrap with saran wrap and put in refrigerator for 30 minutes.
-Preheat the oven to 400 degrees.
+- Roll out the pie crust and put in a deep 9-inch pie pan.
+Wrap with plastic wrap and put in the refrigerator for 30 minutes.
+Preheat the oven to 400 degrees Fahrenheit.

-- Take out the pie crust, take off the plastic wrap.
-Line the pie crust with two sheets of aluminum foil.
+- Take the pie crust out of the refrigerator and take off the plastic wrap.
+Line the pie crust with 2 sheets of aluminum foil.
 On top of the aluminum foil, place pie weights or loose coins.
 Bake the pie crust for 25 minutes.
-Lower the oven temperature to 350 degrees.
+Lower the oven temperature to 350 degrees Fahrenheit.

 - In a large bowl whisk together the eggs, milk, salt, and pepper until there are no streaks of eggs left.
 Stir in the chives, ham, and cheese.

 - Remove the foil and loose change from the pie crust.
 While it is still warm, pour the filling into the pie crust until it is just full (you might have a little filling left).
 Place on a baking sheet and bake for 70 minutes or until a knife inserted in the quiche comes out clean.
 The center will be set but soft.

 - Let the quiche set for at least an hour before slicing.